pbz134/llm-lora-tagger/README.md

-# llm-lora-tagger
+# stable-diffusion-lora-tagger
-A web interface to easily tag your images for LLM LoRA creation.
+A web interface to easily tag your images for Stable Diffusion LoRA creation.

 Setup instructions: